If you are anything like me, then you will agree that

 Preheat oven to 325°.
 Line a 8”x 8” pan with parchment paper.
 Set aside.
 In a large bowl, first mix all dry ingredients together until combined.
 Then, add all of the wet ingredients, stir until well combined.
 Fold in ¾ cup of the dark chocolate chips until incorporated.
 You should end up with a thick paste that you can spread.
 If the mixture seems too wet, add more rolled oats and/or granola until the desired consistency is reached.

-When the bars are done, remove from oven and let cool for about 15 minutes.
-Don't let the bars cool all the way; they will be harder to cut.
-Remove bars from the baking pan onto a cutting board, discarding the parchment paper.
-Cut into 16 bars using a pizza cutter.
+let the bars cool all the way; they will be harder to cut.
+Remove bars from the

-Once you have cut all the bars, put remaining ¼ cup dark chocolate chips into a small microwave safe bowl.
-In 30-second increments, heat and stir chocolate until smooth making sure not to burn chocolate.
-Drizzle chocolate over the bars with a spoon.
+you have cut all the bars, put remaining ¼ cup dark chocolate chips into a small

-(big bars) or 32 (bite size bars).
+Serves 16 (big bars) or 32 (bite size bars).

-This recipe is gluten-free and can easily be made vegan and/or dairy-free by substituting the chocolate chips for a vegan/non-dairy variety
+This recipe is gluten-free and can easily be made vegan and/or dairy-free by substituting the chocolate chips for a vegan/non-dairy variety.

 Nutritional Information Per Serving: